 A gout attack will usually go away in about 3 to 10 days.
 But you can feel better sooner if you treat it.
 To be sure that you have gout, see your doctor.
-He’ll examine you, and he might do some tests.
+They’ll examine you, and they might do some tests.

 These test help your doctor know if you have gout, or something else with similar symptoms:

 - Joint fluid test.
 Fluid is taken from the painful joint with a needle.
 The fluid is studied under a microscope to see if the crystals are there.